Operations adjusted due to COVID-19

 - Weighing Services will continue performing activities directly related to vessel loading and verifying essential weighing systems.
 The final certificate of weight will continue to be signed in person.

-- We will arrange to have samples transported from the vessel loading site to a Canadian Grain Commission regional or on-site office using the most suitable method for each location (courier, inspection staff, etc.).
+- Where we cannot provide onsite incremental analysis due to health and safety requirements, we will arrange to have samples transported from the vessel loading site to a Canadian Grain Commission regional office using the most suitable method for each location (courier, inspection staff, etc.).

 - We will continue to provide grading results, Certificates Final, and other documentation with no changes.